-The member's normal contributions and interest, plus 1/12 of the compensation earned in preceding 12 months x the number of completed years of service (benefit not to exceed 50% of the 12 months' compensation).
+The member's accumulated contributions with interest, plus 1/12 of the compensation earned in preceding 12 months x the number of completed years of service (benefit not to exceed 50% of the 12 months' compensation).

 Optional Death Benefit:

 In lieu of the lump-sum death benefit, the following several optional death benefits are available to provide flexibility to survivors.